-The most widely invoked explanation of past abrupt climate variability and its asymmetrical interhemispheric (Greenland versus Antarctica) phasing is the occurrence of major perturbations to the AMOC (for a review, see Alley, 2007).
-Production of Northern Component Water is thought to have been stronger during the warmer, longer Greenland interstadials (e.g., IS 8, 12, and 14) and reduced during Greenland stadials, especially during Heinrich events (Hodell et al., 2010; Kissel et al., 2008; Piotrowski et al., 2008; Henry et al., 2016).
+Northern Component Water is thought to have extended deeper in the water column during the warmer, longer Greenland interstadials (e.g., IS 8, 12, and 14) and shoaled during Greenland stadials, especially during Heinrich events (Hodell et al., 2010; Kissel et al., 2008; Piotrowski et al., 2008; Henry et al., 2016).
 Previous work using sediments from the Iberian margin has confirmed (with particularly firm chronostratigraphic constraints) the link between past interhemispheric climate change and perturbations to the deep Atlantic hydrography.
-Thus, changes in deepwater radiocarbon concentration (Skinner and Shackleton, 2004; Skinner et al., 2021), oxygenation (Martrat et al., 2007; Skinner et al., 2003; Thomas et al., 2022), temperature (Skinner et al., 2003, 2007), remineralized nutrient content (Shackleton et al., 2000; Skinner et al., 2007; Willamowski and Zahn, 2000), and lateral export rates (Gherardi et al., 2005) have all been linked to abrupt climatic changes that occurred in the recent geological past.
-These reconstructions have identified hydrographic changes on the Iberian margin as a highly sensitive gauge of changes in the deep overturning circulation, in particular because of their sensitivity to changes in the representation of northern- and southern-sourced deep waters in the northeast Atlantic (e.g., Martrat et al., 2007; Skinner et al., 2007).
+Thus, changes in deepwater radiocarbon concentration (Skinner and Shackleton, 2004; Skinner et al., 2021), oxygenation (Martrat et al., 2007; Skinner et al., 2003; Thomas et al., 2022), temperature (Skinner et al., 2003, 2007; Davtian and Bard, 2023), remineralized nutrient content (Shackleton et al., 2000; Skinner et al., 2007; Willamowski and Zahn, 2000), and lateral export rates (Gherardi et al., 2005) have all been linked to abrupt climatic changes that occurred in the recent geological past.

 Indeed, it is precisely the tight connection between deepwater circulation on the Iberian margin and the bipolar seesaw that lies at the heart of Shackleton's initial observation of northern and southern signals recorded simultaneously in Core MD95-2042 (Shackleton et al., 2000).

-Expedition 397 sites permit the types of reconstructions noted above, such as benthic $\delta^{13}$ C as a proxy for deepwater sourcing and ventilation (Thomas et al., 2022), to be extended beyond the 1.45 Ma of Site U1385.
-Furthermore, the range of water depths of the Expedition 397 sites (1339-4691 mbsl) allow the study of past changes in the overturning circulation with especially strong stratigraphic constraints.
+Expedition 397 sites permit the types of reconstructions noted above, such as benthic δ^{13} C as a proxy for deepwater sourcing and ventilation (Thomas et al., 2022), to be extended beyond the 1.45 Ma of Site U1385.
+Furthermore, the range of water depths of the Expedition 397 sites (1339-4692 mbsl) allow the study of past changes in vertical water mass structure of the North Atlantic with especially strong stratigraphic constraints.